fedragon/spark-jobserver-examples/README.md

     curl 'localhost:8090/jobs'

 You should now see a big difference between the time it took the first job (= the one that actually created the `users` RDD) to complete and the other jobs' times.

+## Where to go next

+This example only shows a few features from Ooyala's Spark Job Server so I recommend you to go [here!](https://github.com/ooyala/spark-jobserver/blob/master/README.md)